rfc391/HyCAN/README.md

 ## Acknowledgements

-Special thanks to our research collaborators and supporters.
+Special thanks to our research collaborators, industry partners, and supporters who have contributed to the development of HyCAN.
+Your support enables innovation in clean energy solutions.

 ---